ckulka/baikal-docker/README.md

 This is the defacto image and follows the official guidelines the closest using Apache httpd.

-With that being said, it's worth checking out the `nginx` variant as it requires fewer resources, e.g. memory, and is a lot smaller in size.
+With that being said, it's worth checking out the `nginx` variant as it requires fewer resources and produces no warning messages out-of-the-box.

 If you are unsure about what your needs are, you probably want to use this one though.